amuchina/SyncHub/README.md

 Official GitHub repo for SyncHub project by amuchina

+## Project Setup Guide

+Do these steps in order to run the project locally for development or demo:

+### Requirements
+- PHP 8.3
+- Composer
+- npm (Node.js)
+- MySQL

+### Steps to Run the Project

+1. Clone this repository to your local machine.
+2. Navigate to the cloned directory in your terminal.
+3. Run the following commands:
+   - `npm install`
+   - `composer install`
+4. Rename the `.env.example` file to `.env`
+5. Generate an application key by running:
+   `php artisan key:generate`
+6. Migrate the database using:
+   `php artisan migrate`
+7. Seed the database (if applicable) with:
+   `php artisan db:seed`
+8. Compile assets and run Vite with:
+   `npm run dev`
+9. Open another terminal in the same directory and start the Laravel development server with:
+   `php artisan serve`
+10. Ensure your MySQL server is running.

+Now, your Laravel project should be up and running smoothly.
+Enjoy coding!

 ## Contribute

 We're excited to have new contributors who want to improve and enhance this project.
 If you're interested in contributing, follow the steps below.